 Climate change is a bigger issue than it’s ever been in a presidential race.
 Its effects – like more frequent wildfires and flooding – are hitting home for voters in a way they haven’t in the past.
-Some candidates are making climate a cornerstone of their campaigns, while others don’t see it as a top concern.
 Here's where the candidates stand:

 Sign up for the Daily Skimm email newsletter.

 Delivered to your inbox every morning and prepares you for your day in minutes.

 Earth's climate is ch-ch-ch-ch-changing.
 Here's what you need to know about climate change.

 Abortion rates have been going down for decades.
 But with the recent wave of statewide abortion restrictions, the issue has taken a front seat in the 2020 election.